awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 The following are limitations to setting the local time zone on your DB instance:
 + You can't modify the time zone of an existing SQL Server DB instance\.
 + You can't restore a snapshot from a DB instance in one time zone to a DB instance in a different time zone\.
 + We strongly recommend that you don't restore a backup file from one time zone to a different time zone\.
 If you restore a backup file from one time zone to a different time zone, you must audit your queries and applications for the effects of the time zone change\.
-For more information, see [Importing and exporting SQL Server databases](SQLServer.Procedural.Importing.md)\.
+For more information, see [Importing and exporting SQL Server databases using native backup and restore](SQLServer.Procedural.Importing.md)\.

 ### Supported time zones<a name="SQLServer.Concepts.General.TimeZone.Zones"></a>